 Image from Bandra Born

 The food, much like the names, felt familiar to the palette, almost like a homemade meal, yet never relinquishing its restaurant-worthy status.
 In simpler terms?
-The highest compliment we tend to offer to the best cooks in our families is “You need to open a restaurant!”; Bandra Born’s food tastes like what happens when they finally heed this advice.
+Think of the best cook in your family, the one who everyone insists should ‘open a restaurant’.
+Bandra Born is what happens when they finally do.

 Image from Bandra Born